notepad-plus-plus/npp-usermanual/content/docs/searching.md

 [Sample Test End]
 ~~~

-For instance, let’s try to build a regular expression that finds the largest range of text with well balanced parentheses!
+For instance, let’s try to build a regular expression that finds the largest range of text with well-balanced parentheses!

-First, some typographic conventions :
+First, some typographic conventions:

 * Let Sp be a starting parenthesis.
 So, its regex syntax is the escaped form `\(`, or simply `(` if inside a character class